How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Empirical Results

+The longer-term effect of drugstore and other food coupons is also positive and statistically significant, with drugstore coupons showing an even larger effect on purchasing behavior in both post-treatment periods than in the short term.
+Coupons applicable to other non-food products, that in the short run have a statistically significant negative effect, show a statistically signifificant positive effect on daily spending in the subsequent periods.
+One possible explanation for this finding is that, while in the short run these coupons were only redeemed for the purchase of products that would have also been purchased without the coupons, in the longer term they may have increased customer loyalty.

+The estimated effect of meat and seafood coupons on expenditures in $t + 1$ and $ t + 2$ is not statistically significant, while that of ready-to-eat food coupons is even significantly negative for the outcome in $t + 1$, which may indicate spillover effects that are not offset by positive expenditure-increasing effects.
+For ready-to-eat food and meat/seafood coupons, we can therefore conclude that they do not seem to be an effective marketing tool for increasing customer spending, neither in the short nor in the longer run.

-Despite not having a statistically significant effect on the overall customer base, the provision of coupons of these latter categories could still significantly increase the expenditures of certain customer groups.
-Similarly, providing coupons applicable to grocery or drugstore items could have a significant impact on purchasing behavior only among certain subgroups of customers.
-For this reason, the next section examines effect heterogeneity with regard to selected customer characteristics.
+In the following, we will again focus on the short-term effect of coupon provision in $t$ on daily expenditures in $t$.
+The next section examines effect heterogeneity with regard to selected customer characteristics.
+This is because the provision of coupons could significantly increase spending of certain customer groups, despite not having a statistically significant effect on the overall customer base.
+Similarly, providing coupons applicable to drugstore or other food could have a significant impact on purchasing behavior only among certain subgroups of customers.